revature-bubble-mobile/Mobile/general-documentation.md

 ### Expo and Node Modules

 Bubbl(e) Mobile was created using Expo with TypeScript.
 Expo was used as it create a dev server and pulls together several community bode modules that are commonly used together.
-Expo can normally be used to emulate the application on Web (within a browser), Android and IOS.
+Expo can normally be used to emulate the application on the Web (within a browser), Android, and IOS.
 However, the Web emulation will not currently work and this application will only run on either a physical mobile device or a mobile emulator.

-React Native (for mobile development) is behind in release version from the current React (for web development).
-Expo is also behind from React Native current release version.
-Because of this some feature and common node modules that are commonly used may cause issues.
+React Native (for mobile development) is behind in the release version from the current React (for web development).
+Expo is also behind React Native current release version.
+Because of this some features and common node modules that are commonly used may cause issues.
 One such example is Enzyme for testing.

-Enzyme is a testing frame work build off of the Jest frame work.
-To get Enzyme to work, another module _'Enzyme for react'_ needed to be included and a patch also runs.
+Enzyme is a testing framework built off of the Jest framework.
+To get Enzyme to work, another module _'Enzyme for React'_ needed to be included, and a patch also runs.

-The following is a list of node modules that where added that are _not included_ in Expo.
-Running npm i or yarn install will initialize the project:
+The following is a list of node modules that were added that are _not included_ in Expo. **Running npm i** or yarn install will initialize the project:

 1. \*\*react-native-reanimated
 2. react-native-gesture-handler